baichen-du/baichen-du.github.io/index.md

 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
 (Submitted).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger.<!-- <i>New Ways of Analyzing Variation 51: Variation in the World’s Languages, CUNY, New York, NY.</i>-->
 <br>
 <br>
 &#8226; <b>Du, Baichen</b>, Pfiffner, Alexandra, Johnson, Keith.
 (Submitted).
-The role of visible articulatory variation in Mandarin sibilant contrast and merger <!--<i>98th Annual Meeting of Linguistic Society of America, New York, NY.</i>
+The role of visible articulatory variation in Mandarin sibilant contrast and merger. <!--<i>98th Annual Meeting of Linguistic Society of America, New York, NY.</i>-->
 <br>
 <br>
 &#8226; <b>Du, Baichen.</b> (2023).
 Acoustic distance effect on the perception of sibilants mergers between retroflexes and alveolars in Taiwan Mandarin.
 Poster presented at <i>184th Meeting of Acoustical Society of America 2023, Chicago, IL.</i> <a href="https://baichen-du.github.io/assets/Du_2023_sibilants_merger_asa2023chicago.pdf" target="_blank">Poster</a>